SuperFLEB/blender_tell_me_why/README.md

 A Blender addon that lets you show the math and take notes on your nodes, so you're never left wondering _exactly why_ you set the scale on that input to 21.887.

-_This addon is in early stages and active development.
-Feedback is welcome._

 ## Features

 * Add descriptive annotations to node socket values
-* Use formulas to calculate values
+* Use formulas that calculate socket default values
 * Formulas and annotations are saved with the Blender file
-* File-wide variables for use in formulas and values
+* Scene-wide variables for use in formulas and values

 ### Future Features, Coming Soon